 They did double in size again so end up about 12cm across when finished but honestly, they feel lighter than Tinkerbell.
 Brushing the whole lot with a mere 25g of melted butter (and I didn’t even need that much, though I was slapping it on with abandon) was another step I feared would render these buns rather too virtuous in taste but again, I was wrong!
 Having only ever deep fat fried once I vowed never to do it again, it was so obscenely naughty I felt guilty just placing one on my plate, I never thought I’d ever get to make my own donuts!
 But let me reassure you, these baked donuts taste every bit as good as deep fat fried ones, I promise.

 If you have this edition of Olive too, you’ll see that they entitle the recipe “mini jam donuts”.
 I have entitled my version of the recipe “Orange and Raspberry Jam Donuts”.
 This is not by mistake.
-The reason I did this was because, the first taste you get as you sink your teeth into one of these sugar coated puffs of dough is very most definitely orange.
+The reason I did this was that the first taste you get as you sink your teeth into one of these sugar-coated puffs of dough is very most definitely orange.
 Refreshing, light, summery.
 Even in bleakest February.
-The raspberry taste from the jam comes later and you finish with the archetypical jam donut flavour.
-So all in all, what Olive have produced is a lighter version of a much loved old classic, adding to the flavour and texture rather than taking away from it.
+The raspberry taste of the jam comes later and you finish with the archetypical jam donut flavour.
+So all in all, what Olive has produced is a lighter version of a much loved old classic, adding to the flavour and texture rather than taking away from it.
 Which, in my opinion, is a rare thing when seeking to make a naughty treat a halo-endowed version.
-So, now I have a reason to go back to the gym tomorrow – to burn off enough calories that I may have another sweet pillow from heaven before I box up the remainder for a friend to collect from me later, taking sweet temptation from my path 😉
+So, now I have a reason to go back to the gym tomorrow – to burn off enough calories that I may have another sweet pillow from heaven before I box up the remainder for a friend to collect from me later, taking sweet temptation from my path ;)

 - 425 g strong white bread flour

 - 75 g caster sugar

 - 25 g melted butter for brushing with